 It’s best to sow in spring, but you can sow in autumn if you have light, sandy soils that aren’t prone to waterlogging.

 Choosing the spot

 Surprisingly, perennial wildflowers like the hard life.
 They require impoverished soil, because if it is too rich you will get mostly leaves and few flowers.
 So it’s best to grow a wildflower meadow in a spot you don’t usually cultivate, or one you haven’t used for a while.

 You can buy ready-made wildflower meadow mixes for different soil types and situations, and it’s worth looking for a mix of annual and perennial to prolong flowering time.
-Seed mixes also are available in different colour combinations.
+Seed mixes are also available in different colour combinations.

 Seed mixes vary, so check the coverage on the packet.
-However as a rough guide, you need 1g per square metre of pure wildflower seeds and 5g per square metre of grass and wildflower meadow seeds.
+However, as a rough guide, you need 1g per square metre of pure wildflower seeds and 5g per square metre of grass and wildflower meadow seeds.

 Give your spare space a good weeding before sowing anything, as weeds will compete for light, space and food.
 Once you’ve removed everything, dig over the soil and firm it back down before raking it smooth.

 Scatter your wildflower meadow seeds by hand.
 Rake in lightly and water thoroughly.
 If you’re particularly worried about birds eating them all, put some netting over the soil.

 Make sure the soil remains moist and warm while they’re germinating.
 The key thing is to make sure they don’t dry out.
 A single blisteringly hot weekend will stop them in their tracks.
 And watch out for weeds coming back too.